lvillasen/RedPitaya-Hello-World/README.md

 - Add the constraint *Hello-World.xdc* and verilog *counter.c*  files from the repository.

-- Create a new Block Design according to the block shown in the Fig. 1.
+- Create a new Block Design according to the block shown in Fig. 1 Binary_Counter.

 - Add the IP called *ZYNQ7 Processing System* from the menu and *Run Block Automation* with default options